cyklokoalicia/OpenSourceBikeShare/docs/rental-ledger.md

 Next slices add forced handover/relocation and REVERT, then all readers and transport adapters under a coordinated activation switch.
-Active-state reconciliation and the fixed cutover boundary are prerequisites for production activation; historical backfill and global constraints can follow.
+Active-state reconciliation and the fixed cutover boundary are prerequisites for production activation; historical backfill can follow.
 Never run this writer alongside legacy writers on the same bikes.
 There is no production feature flag in this PR that could accidentally enable that mixed mode.

+## Ownership of pairing rules

+The repository reads candidate starts under the bike lock.
+The planner validates availability, candidate count, exact expected ID, action, bike, holder, pair direction and time.
+The writer persists a validated transition within the same transaction.
+The second concurrent command reads state again after acquiring the lock and rejects an already completed rental in PHP; it does not rely on a duplicate-key error.
+SQL updates additionally check the expected projection and affected-row count.